 - Equality and diversity within healthcare and more

 Access to HE Diplomas are also more cost effective and time efficient than taking multiple A Level courses.
 Instead of taking 2/3 courses, you will only need to take one.
 Plus, you get the benefit of completing the course online from the comfort of your own home.
-Other features of our Access courses for nursing include:
+Other features of our Access to HE Diploma courses for nursing include:

 - Individual Learning Plan – You will be issued with this plan as soon as you enrol.
 It will outline the submission deadlines of your assignments, helping you keep on track of your studies

 - Tutor support – All of your assignments will be marked by an experienced tutor, who will provide you with feedback to help you navigate through your diploma in nursing